azazar/rmp-vast/README.md

 `params.skipWaitingMessage: String` the skip message to show on player when a skippable ad is detected and the ad is in a state where it cannot be skipped.
 Default: 'Skip ad in'.
 This will be completed by the number of seconds remaining before the ad state changes to a state where it can be skipped.

 `params.skipOverride: Number`: Overrides skip time for liner ads, enabling when it's not configured.
 Zero disables override.
+Minus one disables skipping.

 `params.displayClickLink: Boolean`: Endorce display AdTitle or `params.textForClickLink`.